 This post contains affiliate links.
 Read my full disclosure.

-If you have a strong-willed child, then you know how difficult it can be to navigate even an ordinary day.
-Your simple requests to get shoes on, pick up toys, or sit at the table for dinner might be met with an obstinate “No!”, running away, ignoring, or even a temper tantrum if you’re parenting a strong-willed child.
+If you have a strong-willed child, then you know how challenging it can be to navigate even an ordinary day.
+Your simple requests to get shoes on, pick up toys, or sit at the table for dinner might be met with a passionately-shouted “No!”, running away, ignoring, or even a temper tantrum if you’re parenting a strong-willed child.